noahehall/theBookOfNoah/0current/README.md

-TODO:
-merge this shit with all the matching docs elseware in this repo.
+pinky - this is everything we need to take over the world